Generic Name: sumatriptan succinate

 - feeling weak, drowsy, or tired

-These are not all the possible side effects of sumatriptan succinate.
+These are not all the possible side effects of Sumatriptan Injection.
 For more information, ask your healthcare provider or pharmacist.

 - Store your medicine away from light.

-- Keep your medicine in the packaging or carrying case provided with it.
+- Keep your medicine in the packaging provided with it.

-This Patient Information leaflet summarizes the most important information about sumatriptan succinate.
+This Patient Information leaflet summarizes the most important information about sumatriptan.
 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about sumatriptan succinate that is written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about sumatriptan that is written for healthcare professionals.

 Inactive ingredients: sodium chloride, water for injection